espressif/vscode-esp-idf-extension/docs/MULTI_PROJECTS.md

-# Working with multiple projects
+# Working with Multiple Projects

 For big projects, a user will typically have one or more projects to build, flash or monitor.
-The ESP-IDF extension follows the [Visual Studio Code Workspace file schema](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_workspace-file-schema) to identify all projects folders inside the current workspace (which would be the root folder).
-Please take a look at [creating user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings).
+The ESP-IDF Extension follows the [Visual Studio Code Workspace File Schema](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_workspace-file-schema) to identify all projects folders inside the current workspace (which would be the root folder).
+Please take a look at [Creating User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings).

 Configuration settings are overriden as: